Cotswolds Travel Guide

 "Cheltenham is a fine, English Regency town with origins based in the discovery of healing spa waters in 1717 that drew royal visitors, writers and politicians from all across the land."

 As well as independent and boutique shops, Cheltenham has lovely green spaces including the Grade 2-listed Pittville Park which features an historic Pump Room and lakes.
 There is also an extensive programme of events and festivals including a jazz festival, hot-air balloon festival and a beer festival.
 Cheltenham is a foodie paradise and currently home to The Cotswolds’ only Michelin-starred restaurant, Le Champingnon Sauvage.
-If you’re a fan of Japanese cuisine then check out KOJ, whilst Lumiere is an award-winning fine dining restaurant with a flair for British cuisine.
 If you’d like to get hands on, why not book a place at the cookery school at Eckington Manor nearby?

 The city of Bath is a designated UNESCO World Heritage Site, famous for its spa history that dates back to Roman times and its fine Georgian architecture.
 As the largest city in Somerset, you’ll find everything you could possibly need here during your luxury cottage holiday.
 There are lots of museums and art galleries, shops from department stores to independent labels, restaurants, bars and theatres, all against a very elegant city backdrop indeed.
 However, the good news is that it’s compact and very walkable.
 There’s also a programme of exciting events including The Bath Festival of Music that takes place in May and the annual Christmas market.